• Skip to primary navigation

 See, Kalyn over at Kalyn’s Kitchen has been grilling up a storm over the past week or so and her beautiful grilled chicken breasts really got me salivating.
 Plus, she offered a great tip earlier this week to cut slits in the top of a chicken breast to help the marinade really seep in (thanks so much for that tip!
 It really worked well!).

-It seemed like a match made in heaven: juicy grilled chicken breasts marinaded in some sort of a blood orange marinade.
+It seemed like a match made in heaven: juicy grilled chicken breasts marinated in some sort of a blood orange marinade.
 Well, as things progressed, the blood orange marinade morphed into a citrus marinade.
-Regardless, the result was tangy and tasty and definitely worthy of inclusion in this week’s Weekend Herb Blogging, which was started by the aforementioned Kalyn and hosted this week by Pat from Up a Creek without a PatL.

 This yummy marinade also features one of my favorite herbs: rosemary, which I recently wrote about a great foccacia recipe using it.
 It comes from the Mediterranean region and is known for its memory improving qualities.